xukun12138/xukun12138.github.io/index.md

 **<font size=5>许锟 (Kun Xu)</font>**

 I am a Ph.D. student at NUAA, advised by [Dr. Yushu Zhang](http://yushuzhang.cn/).
+I had received my BE and MS degrees in Computer Science and Technology from Anhui University of Science and Technology (AUST).

 **Research Interests**